CJDAutorio/CJDAutorio/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">👋 Hi!
 My name is CJ and I'm a developer and recent graduate from Charlotte, North Carolina!</h2>
 <h3 align="left">Currently working on a project to algorithmically sort your Spotify playlists!
 Check in soon to see when it's done!</h3>

 ###